**UPDATED 30 Dec 2022 due to new information**

 Will the real Martin McGraw please stand up?

-UPDATE: Due to Y-DNA Matching at FamilyTreeDNA.com and the generous contributions of several individuals surnamed “McGraw,” I may very well have pinned down Martin McGraw of Bedford County, PA as our “real Martin McGraw.”
+UPDATE: Due to Y-DNA Matching at FamilyTreeDNA.com and the generous contributions of several individuals surnamed “McGraw,” I am on a research quest of Martin McGraw of Bedford County, PA.
 That post is DNA & the Quest for Martin McGraw.